 Stockholders who hold shares of common stock through a broker, bank or other nominee must follow the voting instructions provided by the broker, bank or nominee, whichever is the record holder.
-If a Stockholder holds shares of common stock through a broker, bank or other nominee and the Stockholder wishes to vote in person at the Annual Meeting, the Stockholder must obtain a legal proxy from the record holder of the Stockholder's shares and present the proxy at the Annual Meeting.
+If a Stockholder holds shares of common stock through a broker, bank or other nominee and the Stockholder wishes to vote in person at the Annual Meeting, the Stockholder must obtain a legal proxy from the record holder of the

+Stockholder's shares and present the proxy at the Annual Meeting.
 If the Stockholder does not vote in person at the Annual Meeting or does not submit voting instructions to its broker, bank or nominee, the broker, bank or other nominee will not be permitted to vote the Stockholder's shares on non-routine proposals.
-The First and Second Proposals are considered non-routine proposals.
+The First, Second and Third Proposals are considered non-routine proposals.
 For non-routine proposals, a broker, bank or other nominee that holds shares in street name on behalf of a Stockholder must receive voting instructions from the beneficial owner of the shares in order for the shares to be voted at the Annual Meeting.
 Broker non-votes represent those shares held in street name for which the beneficial Stockholder has not provided voting instructions.
-Since the Third Proposal is a routine proposal, there may be broker non-votes at the Annual Meeting.
-If there are broker non-votes at the Annual Meeting, they will be treated as present at the Annual Meeting for quorum purposes but will not be voted at the Annual Meeting with respect to the Second Proposal and would have the effect of a vote "Against" the Second Proposal.
-With respect to the First Proposal, Mr. James R. Maher and Ms. Maureen K. Usifer would each be elected by the affirmative vote of a plurality of all shares of common stock of the Company present, in person or by proxy, at the Annual Meeting.
-When there are two vacancies for the office of director, as is the case here, a vote by plurality means the two director nominees with the highest number of affirmative votes will be elected, regardless of the votes withheld for the candidates.
+Since the Fourth Proposal is a routine proposal, there may be broker non-votes at the Annual Meeting.
+If there are broker non-votes at the Annual Meeting, they will be treated as present at the Annual Meeting for quorum purposes but will not be voted at the Annual Meeting with respect to the Second and Third Proposals.
+Broker non-votes, if any, would have the effect of a vote "Against" the Second Proposal but will have no effect on the Third Proposal.
+With respect to the First Proposal, Mr. Jerrold B. Harris would be elected by the affirmative vote of a plurality of all shares of common stock of the Company present, in person or by proxy, at the Annual Meeting.
+When there is one vacancy for the office of director, as is the case here, a vote by plurality means the nominee with the highest number of affirmative votes will be elected, regardless of the votes withheld for the candidate.
 Therefore, with respect to the First Proposal, withheld votes and broker non-votes, if any, will not be counted towards a nominee's achievement of a plurality.
-If the beneficial owner does not provide voting instructions, the broker, bank or other nominee cannot vote its shares for the First and Second Proposals.
-If the beneficial owner authorizes a proxy or properly executes any materials prepared by the broker, bank, or other nominee without indicating voting instructions, the broker, bank or other nominee will have the discretion to vote its shares according to the Board's recommendations.
+If the beneficial owner authorizes a proxy or properly executes any materials prepared by the broker, bank, or other nominee without indicating voting instructions, the broker, bank or other nominee will have t

-CAN I REVOKE MY PROXY OR CHANGE MY VOTE?
+\ CAN I REVOKE MY PROXY OR CHANGE MY VOTE?

-After a Stockholder of record sends a proxy card, the Stockholder of record can revoke a proxy at any time before it is exercised by (1) delivering a written revocation notice prior to the Annual Meeting to BlackRock Kelso Capital Corporation, Attention: Corporate Secretary, 40 East 52nd Street, New York, New York 10022; (2) submitting a later-dated proxy card, a later-dated electronic vote through the Internet site stated on the proxy card, or a later-dated vote using the toll-free telephone number stated on the proxy card; or (3) voting in person at the Annual Meeting.
+After a Stockholder of record sends a proxy card, the Stockholder of record can revoke a proxy at any time before it is exercised by (1) delivering a written revocation notice prior to the Annual Meeting to BlackRock Kelso Capital Corporation, Attention: Corporate Secretary, 40 East 52nd Street, New York, New York 10022; (2) submitting a later-dated proxy card, a later-dated electronic vote via the Internet site stated on the proxy card, or a later-dated vote using the toll-free telephone number stated on the proxy card; or (3) voting in person at the Annual Meeting.
 If the Stockholder holds shares of common stock through a broker, bank or other nominee, the Stockholder must follow the instructions received from the broker, bank or other nominee in order to revoke the voting instructions.
 Attending the Annual Meeting does not revoke a proxy unless the Stockholder also votes in person at the Annual Meeting.

-WHO IS PAYING FOR THE SOLICITATION OF PROXIES?
+\ WHO IS PAYING FOR THE SOLICITATION OF PROXIES?